tldr-pages/tldr/pages/common/ssh-keygen.md

 `ssh-keygen -l -F {{remote_host}}`

-- Remove the keys of a host from your known_hosts file (useful when a known host has a new key):
+- Remove the keys of a host from the known_hosts file (useful when a known host has a new key):

 `ssh-keygen -R {{remote_host}}`